 An oral examination is part of a complete physical examination and is performed at your pet’s first visit.
 We check to see that your pet has the proper number of teeth and that they are properly positioned.
 As your pet returns for follow-up dental examinations and booster vaccinations, the eruption of new teeth can be monitored.

-Special attention must be paid to the mouths of small and toy breed dogs, as they are more prone to having retained deciduous teeth (“baby” teeth that don’t fall out as permanent teeth come in).
-Sometimes, these teeth must be extracted to allow adult teeth to develop with proper alignment and prevent gum problems that may develop when food and other debris wedge between teeth that are too close together.
+Special attention must be paid to the mouths of small and toy breed dogs, as they are more prone to having retained deciduous teeth.
+These are”baby” teeth that don’t fall out as permanent teeth come in.
+Sometimes, these teeth must be extracted to allow adult teeth to develop with proper alignment.
+You can prevent gum problems by having us remove food debris between tight teeth.
 Our veterinarians often recommend extracting the retained deciduous teeth at the time of your pet’s spay or neuter procedure.

-Most cats and dogs need their teeth cleaned professionally (a “prophy,” or prophylactic treatment) for the first time somewhere between two and five years of age.
+Most cats and dogs need their teeth cleaned professionally.
+A “prophy,” or prophylactic treatment should be performed for the first time somewhere between two and five years of age.
 After that, they may need a cleaning approximately every year or two.
 Some pets accumulate tartar more rapidly than others and need more frequent cleanings.
 If your pet has bad breath, it is probably a sign he or she needs an oral exam and a dental cleaning.